Table Of Contents

 atan(c)

-Calculates the arcus tangents of c.
+Calculates the arcus tangent of c.

 compare_equal(c1, c2)